endfront/LayJS/doc/spec.markdown

     - $absoluteY (`number`)
       Position in pixels of the top of the element relative to the root level ( irrespective of the amount scrolled vertically ).

-    - $numberOfChildren (`number`)
-      Number of the direct descendant parts of the given part.

     - $all
       All the parts within a `Many` type `Level`.